samchungy/zod-openapi/README.md

 const document = createDocument(details, {
   defaultDateSchema: { type: 'string', format: 'date-time' }, // defaults to { type: 'string' }
   unionOneOf: true, // defaults to false.
 Forces all ZodUnions to output oneOf instead of anyOf.
 An `.openapi()` `unionOneOf` value takes precedence over this one.
+  enforceDiscriminatedUnionComponents: true, // defaults to false.
+Throws an error if a Discriminated Union member is not registered as a component.
 });
 ```